Can I get married in the Churches of the Parishes of Waterhead and Clarksfield?

 A wedding ring is a symbol of unending love and faithfulness, and of the commitment you are making to each other.

-It is entirely your choice whether you have one ring or two.
+It is entirely your choice whether you have one ring or two — or none.

 Can we video the service?

-The churches in the Parish of Oldham do permit marriage services to be recorded on video.
-We usually charge a small fee to cover copyright issues.
+Yes!
+Our Churches permit marriage services to be recorded on video.
+We may need to charge a small fee to cover copyright issues.
 Please discuss your requirements with us.

 What if one or both of us are divorced?

 The Church of England teaches that marriage is for life.
-It also recognises that, sadly, some marriages do fail and, if this should happen, it seeks to be available lf or all involved.
+It also recognises that, sadly, some marriages do fail and, if this should happen, it seeks to be available if you want us to help.
 The Church accepts that, in exceptional circumstances, a divorced person may marry again in a church during the lifetime of a former spouse.

 We are usually willing to conduct such a marriage in our churches.
 It is always wise to make an appointment to speak to us before setting a date.
 We will want to talk to you frankly about the past, your hopes for the future, and your understanding of marriage (a form and explanatory statement Marriage in a church after divorce may be downloaded from the Church of England website.
 (You will need Adobe Acrobat to read this file.)

-If for any reason it is not possible for your proposed marriage to take place in the Team Parish of Oldham, we are happy to discuss other alternatives with you, such as a Service of Prayer and Dedication after a civil ceremony that has taken place in, for example, a local Hotel.
+If for any reason it is not possible for your proposed marriage to take place in our Churches, we are happy to discuss other alternatives with you, such as a Service of Prayer and Dedication after a civil ceremony that has taken place in, for example, a local Hotel.